What to do in London

 You should plan 1 – 3 hours

-From late November through January, Hyde Park hosts the Winter Wonderland with ice skating, a Ferris wheel, and a circus unlike anything you’ve ever seen before.
+The Serpentine, a snake-shaped lake running through the middle of the park, is the perfect place to cool off in the summer.
+From late November through January, Hyde Park hosts the Winter Wonderland with ice skating, a Ferris wheel, and a circus – perfect for families.

 Our tip: On Sundays, pay a visit to Speakers’ Corner in the northeast end of Hyde Park (near Marble Arch).
 Since the 19th century, speakers have been coming here to stand on boxes and speak their minds about every topic under the sun.
 If you’re feeling brave, why not give it a go yourself?